The Shoot at Fountains Abbey and Studley Royal

 Why does the Shoot take place at Fountains Abbey and Studley Royal?

 In 1966, Henry Vyner, the last private owner of what was the 18,000 acre Studley Royal Estate, placed the contents, rights, chattels and land on the open market.
-One part of the sales included the freehold shooting rights.
-These rights were purchased by a private individual who sold them on to the current owner, Studley Royal Shoot, in 1971.
+A part of the sales included the freehold shooting rights.
+These rights were purchased by a private individual who sold them on to the current owner in 1971.

 What do the shooting rights mean?

 Like all freeholders they have a right, in law, to shoot at any time within the respective shooting periods.
-At Fountains Abbey, they have the right to shoot anywhere on the estate including the abbey and water gardens.
+The freeholder has the right to shoot anywhere on the estate including the abbey and water gardens.

 What are the Shoot’s responsibilities when at Fountains Abbey and Studley Royal?